Pasta with Chickpeas (Pasta e Ceci)

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-If you’re looking for a delicious one-pot pasta recipe full of flavor, plant-based protein, and easy to make… here it is!
+If you’re looking for a delicious one-pot pasta recipe full of flavor, plant-based protein, and easy to make, here it is!

 Top view of a white bowl full of pasta with chickpeas aka Italian pasta e ceci.

-Once you sauté onion and garlic in olive oil, you just dump the chickpeas, rosemary, tomato paste, and broth.
+Once you sauté onion and garlic in olive oil, dump the chickpeas, rosemary, tomato paste, and broth.
 Cook, then puree or smash part of the chickpeas and potatoes, stir in pasta, and let it simmer gently.

 The final result is a pot full of delicious pasta e ceci, so filling and satisfying!